fschuhi/digital-garden-rob-burbea-publish/2020 Vajra Music/Talks/Preliminaries Regarding Voice, Movement, and Gesture - Part 2.md

 <span class="counts">**<a data-href="0302 Preliminaries Regarding Voice, Movement, and Gesture - Part 2#^5-4" href="0302+Preliminaries+Regarding+Voice%2C+Movement%2C+and+Gesture+-+Part+2#^5-4" class="internal-link" target="_blank" rel="noopener">5-4</a>**: _<a data-href="Music" href="Music" class="internal-link" target="_blank" rel="noopener">Music</a> · <a data-href="Pedagogy" href="Pedagogy" class="internal-link" target="_blank" rel="noopener">Pedagogy</a>_</span>

 <div class="admonition quote"><div class="title">❝</div><div class="content">
-Yes, I wasn't taught it, because, as I said, there wasn't the [[pedagogy]] there at that time.
+Yes, I wasn't taught it, because, as I said, there wasn't the <a data-href="pedagogy" href="pedagogy" class="internal-link" target="_blank" rel="noopener">pedagogy</a> there at that time.
 But I could have just kept bashing away in this dogged way that one has if one really wants something.
 I didn't.
 I chose other things instead.
 So there's regret.
 There's some responsibility that falls on me.<br/>
 </div></div>

 ---